Fear play – What is it exactly?

 What to consider:

 Fear play is not compatible with the SSC principle because it does not allow playing “Safe” or “Sane”.
 The mental state of fear and panic often prevents clear communication.
 There must be a very close connection and great understanding between Top and Bottom in order to ensure security.
-If one is aware of the risks and consequences and is willing to accept them, the activity is considered RACK, risk-aware consensual action.
+If one is aware of the risks and consequences and is willing to accept them, the activity is considered RACK, risk-aware consensual kink.
 For your own physical safety, it is important to take all safety measures and also prepare for intensive aftercare.

 Physically, fear is one of the most extreme emotions we can experience.
 Recovering from a state of fear and panic, which, while exciting, is still intense, can feel like a real experience.
 Therefore, it’s important to distance oneself from that experience of fear.
 Similar to rape play, it can help to change the space or location, approach slowly, and establish safety through rituals.
 As thrilling and enriching as it can be, alongside all the obvious risks, such as the development of trauma, it can also lead to a severe emotional drop after the session.